talisiev/pythonexercises/README.md

 Following test cases

 1. Test Case #1 - Verify that the homepage is correct.
 File - PageNameValidation.py

  Acceptance Criteria - Homepage name is Home & garden.

 2. Test Case #2 - Verify that CanRelist parameter value is set to "True".
-File - CanRelistValidation.py Accetapnce Criteria - CanRelist parameter value is set to "True"
+File - CanRelistValidation.py

+ Acceptance Criteria - CanRelist parameter value is set to "True"

 3. Test Case # 3 - Verify that the Name "Feature" has a matching Description value of "Better position in category" inside the Promotions section. - File - PromotionValuesValidation.py

  Acceptance Criteria - Promotion section has the Name "Feature" with the exact Description of "Better position in category"